dr-guangtou/daily_astroph/astroph-1807.md

 #### [Kinematics and physical properties of the nearby galaxy NGC 4656 and its TDG candidate](https://arxiv.org/abs/1807.09714)
+    * NGC 4656UV has a low metallicity (12+log(O/H)∼8.2) and it follows the mass-metallicity relation (MZR) for normal dwarf galaxies.
+    * NGC 4656的丰度梯度很平，可能和interaction有关
+    * we propose that NGC 4656 and 4656UV are a pair of interacting galaxies.
+NGC 4656UV is a companion of NGC 4656 and it does not have a tidal origin.

 #### [Impact of radio sources and cosmic infrared background on thermal Sunyaev-Zel’dovich - gravitational lensing cross correlation](https://arxiv.org/abs/1807.09412)